 Art Finds a New Audience When the Exhibition Space is a Model Apartment

-Branding agency frenchCALIFORNIA turns a San Francisco penthouse by Marmol Radziner and SOM into an art gallery.
+West Coast branding agency frenchCALIFORNIA turns a San Francisco penthouse by Marmol Radziner and SOM into an art gallery.

 Galleries no longer need permanent brick and mortar spaces to be successful.
 With an ever-expanding calendar of physical and virtual fairs, new platforms can be more transient and flexible.
 By investing in these events, some say that they’re able to reach a wider audience, give more attention to the talents they represent, and better promote the artwork.
 But a new type of exhibition staged in high-end residences blurs the boundaries between public and private space and offers truly surprising possibilities.